 {¶ 3} At the BTA hearing, appellant introduced the testimony and certified appraisal of Weis.
-According to Weis's appraisal, the subject property is well maintained, includes a "play-land" addition, and is designed to function as a modern, single tenant retail property.
-(Weis Appraisal Report at 21.)
+According to Weis's appraisal, the subject property is well maintained and designed to function as a modern, single tenant retail property.
 Its highest and best use is a "[r]estaurant" since site improvements contribute value over the value of the land, and an alternative use would not be cost effective as a conversion of the property would require substantial capital.
 (Weis Appraisal Report at 26; Tr.
-Vol. I at 17, 63.)
+Vol. I at 118.)

 {¶4} To arrive at a final opinion of value, Weis utilized a sales comparison approach and an income capitalization approach and then reconciled the two approaches.
-For his sales comparison approach, Weis utilized six comparable properties, including properties currently or formerly utilized as a Burger King, Outback Steakhouse, Spain Restaurant, Luce Restaurant, Fiesta Jalisco, and a sushi bar.
-Each comparable property is located within the Columbus region, roughly within the "northwest Columbus quadrant."
-(Tr.
-Vol. I at 19.)
+For his sales comparison approach, Weis utilized six comparable properties, including a Burger King, Skyline Chili, Subway, a former Taco Bell, a former Lone Star Steakhouse, and a former Bob Evans.
+Each comparable property is located within the Columbus region.
 Weis made adjustments to the comparable properties to account for size, location, and other physical and functional characteristics.
-Under the sales comparison approach, Weis arrived at a rounded value of \$1,010,000 for the subject property.
+Under the sales comparison approach, Weis arrived at a rounded value of \$640,000 for the subject property.